sophi-li/OKRs-self-learning/README.md

 8. Reflect monthly and adjust OKRs as needed throughout the quarter.
 OKRs are not set in stone!
 9. Do a retrospective at the end of the quarter to apply learning to your next set of OKRs.

-## Online Courses for a Strong Programming Foundation
+## Online (Comprehensive) Curriculum for a Strong Programming Foundation
 - [FreeCodeCamp](https://www.freecodecamp.org/)
 - [Codecademy](https://www.codecademy.com/)
 - [The Odin Project](https://www.theodinproject.com/about)

-## Online Learning Resources
+## Free Online Learning Resources
 - [SQLZoo](https://sqlzoo.net/)
 - [Jwasham's Coding Interview University](https://github.com/jwasham/coding-interview-university)
 - [Teach Yourself CS](https://teachyourselfcs.com/)